codacy/codacy-checkstyle/src/main/resources/docs/description/MissingDeprecated.md

-Verifies that both the \@Deprecated annotation is present and the
-\@deprecated javadoc tag are present when either one is present.
+Verifies that the annotation `@Deprecated` and the Javadoc tag `@deprecated` are both present when either of them is present.

 Both ways of flagging deprecation serve their own purpose.
 The
 \@Deprecated annotation is used for compilers and development tools.
 The